Underglazing with Split Cups For a Marbling Effect – A Step-by-Step Guide

 This is important to ensure a consistent blend and to reduce the likelihood of air bubbles forming in the process.

-Once you’ve achieved the desired thickness, it’s a good idea to put your underglaze through a strainer to ensure no small clumps of underglaze end up on your pottery.
+Once you’ve reached the desired thickness, it’s a good idea to run your underglaze through a strainer to ensure no small clumps remain on your pottery.
 Keep in mind that different underglazes might have slightly different consistencies, so be prepared to adjust as needed.

 Getting the Underglaze Consistency Right

-Getting the consistency of the underglaze just right is an important step in the process of underglazing with split cups.
+Getting the consistency of the underglaze just right is an important step in underglazing with split cups.
 You want to ensure that your underglaze is thin enough to pour easily into the split cups and transfer smoothly onto your pottery piece.

 Aim for the consistency of cream or acrylic paint.
-It’s essential, however, to avoid thinning your underglaze too much, which can result in a translucent layer of color or too thick, and the underglaze won’t pour properly and give you uneven coverage.
+It’s essential, however, to avoid thinning your underglaze too much, which can result in a translucent layer of color or make it too thick; the underglaze won’t pour properly and will give you uneven coverage.

-As you work on adjusting the underglaze consistency, be sure you give each color the same level of attention when it comes to consistency.
+As you adjust the underglaze consistency, be sure to give each color the same level of attention.
 This consistency will allow you to create a stunning look with an even flow using your split cups.

 Remember, practice makes perfect, so keep adjusting as needed until you feel confident with your underglaze consistency.